Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 ### Geospatial Context Data

-Presenting relevant information to the users of EOP requires providing context for areas that the users care about for example showing the location of environmental observations in relation to the land use of the area.
+Showing environmental observations and analysis in the context of relevant gespatial features helps improves usability and understandining of the data.

 This information may include: